millacarmona/morphospace/README.md

 R to perform the PCA that builds the synthetic morphometric space.
-However, `morphospace` also includes a couple of supervised ordination alternatives, namely phylogenetic PCA (Revell 2009; borrowed from `phytools`, Revell 2012) between-groups PCA and Partial Least Squares (PLS).
+However, `morphospace` also includes a couple of supervised ordination alternatives, namely phylogenetic PCA (Revell 2009; borrowed from `phytools`, Revell 2012) between-groups PCA (functions `bg_prcomp`) and Partial Least Squares (PLS; functions `pls2b` and `pls_shapes`, the latter being an adaptation of the former for the analysis of shape data against other non-shape variables).
 These have been styled so they share format with `prcomp`, and the latter two allow performing a leave-one-out cross-validation that alleviates some spurious results that can arise when the number of variables exceeds the number of samples (as it is common in geometric morphometric analyses; see Cardini et al. 2019 and Cardini & Polly 2020).

 ``` r
 # Simulate 100 random normal distributions, and add an artificial classification and